The questions you ask about coffee. Ask them about matcha.

 Our matcha is single-region from Chiran, Minamikyushu City in Kagoshima, Japan's largest tea-producing municipality responsible for 16% of Japan's tea production.
 Chiran tea has won national production awards for 5 consecutive years.

 Yes.
 Our matcha meets Japanese national production standards and comes from award-winning Chiran producers.
-We maintain full traceability from field to package with third-party testing for purity.
+Every batch is traceable to its producing region, with third-party testing for purity.

 Chiran matcha is grown in mineral-rich volcanic soil with pure mountain water, producing tea with rich sweetness, minimal bitterness, and vibrant emerald color.
 The region's shaded cultivation and gentle steaming preserves chlorophyll and umami.

-Unopened matcha stays fresh for 12-18 months.
-Once opened, use within 2-3 months for optimal flavor.
+Unopened matcha stays fresh for 12 to 18 months.
+Once opened, use within 2 to 3 months for optimal flavor.
 After that, matcha is still safe to consume but better suited for lattes or baking where milk and heat mask some flavor loss.

 Store matcha in an airtight container away from light, heat, and moisture, preferably refrigerated.
 We highly recommend refrigerating after opening to maintain vibrant color and fresh flavor.